frederic-perez/AmE-dictionary/data/idioms.md

 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._
 __play by the rules__ To adhere to the rules, strictures, or conditions imposed by person or body of authority.
 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.
+__play down__ To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
 __play footsie__ To flirt with someone by secretly touching feet.
 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._
 __play safe__